krispy-kenay/Project3-CUDA-Path-Tracer/README.md

 ### Hierarchical Spatial Data Structure

-A bounding volume hierarchy accelerates ray-scene intersection by organizing geometry into a tree structure, allowing the traversal to skip large portions of the scene that a ray doesn't intersect.
+A Bounding Volume Hierarchy (BVH) accelerates ray-scene intersection by organizing geometry into a tree structure, allowing the traversal to skip large portions of the scene that a ray doesn't intersect.

 #### Implementation